Campus

 Areas of Interest

-Indigenous environmental governance in the Great Lakes, Treaty and coexistence, community engaged research, research and knowledge production on Indigenous lands, Indigenous environmental justice and law.
+Indigenous environmental governance in the Great Lakes, Place and coexistence, community engaged research, anticolonial research and knowledge production on Indigenous lands, Indigenous environmental justice and law.

 Biography

-I am recruiting students interested in decolonial and Indigenous/Indigenist research methodologies in support of Indigenous jurisdiction and environmental governance, coexistence and the treaty relationship, especially in urban settings (Toronto/Scarborough).
+I am recruiting students interested in anti-colonial and Indigenous research methodologies in support of Indigenous jurisdiction and environmental governance, relationality and coexistence, including in urban places.

 Publications